Project by Robert Searle

 The Automatic Inflation Deduction is like a tax but the money taken at the point of sale is re-created electronically in the account of the customer.
 In other words, it is "temporarily" taken out of general circulation where the inflationary pressures are being "felt."
 Such a method is known as a False Tax, or False Inflation Taxation in Advanced Stage TFE.
 However, if necessary, the money could be legally retained electronically, and re-created into the relevant bank accounts at some later time.

 Ofcourse, the Automatic Inflation Deduction could also deduct money in real terms (without electronic re-creation at all for the "tax-payer")but this is avoided unless it is absolutely necessary.
 Automatic Inflation Deduction is arguably the most important basic "instrument" in TFE.
 It also helps to retain the value of money in Real Terms, and in Real-Time.

 ii) Instant Electronic Price Subsidization.

-This is when a price of a product may be below the inflation rate, and an instant subsidy, or adjustment is created electronically if necessary.
-This occurs at the point of purchase, and instantly checked by the inflation authority using supercomputers.
-This adjustment is instantly transmitted to the relevant checkout, or cashier from the inflation authority at the point of sale.
+This is when a price of a product may be below the inflation rate, and an instant subsidy, or adjustment is created electronically if necessary for retailers.
+This adjustment instantly occurs at the point of sale, and is again checked by the inflation authority using supercomputers.

 iii) Electronic Price Capping.